ecwpz91/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![jaeger_deployments]({% image_path jaeger-collector.png %})

+Click create route to expose this service to the public, scoll to the bottom of the page and select **Create** for now.

 ####4.
 Observe Jaeger UI

 ---

-Once you deployed Jaeger to OpenShift, navigate to _Networking > Routes_ and you will see that the route was that generated automatically.
+Once you deployed Jaeger to OpenShift, navigate to _Applications > Routes_.

 ![jaeger_route]({% image_path jaeger-route.png %})